Introduction to Effective Web Design and Development

 - Use contrast and colour for your registration link or button to stand out and easy to spot by your visitors

-- Make the registration process as simple as possible by removing all optional and unnecessary elements; people can be easily put off by a long form
+- Make the registration process as simple as possible by removing all optional and unnecessary elements; people can be easily put off by a long-form

 Of course, there are more ways to achieve your goal, and goals do vary from one website to another.
 The strategy, however, remains the same.
 You have to focus and shape all design elements for meeting your goals, satisfying your target audience, and projecting a clear and appropriate brand image.
 The aesthetic of your website has to best suit the sensibilities of your target audience.

 If the focus is on entertainment, choose lots of imagery and colour for a vivid experience.
 If the focus of web design and development is delivering information, then web design for readability and usability, and keep the colours and imagery to a minimum as they can distract from the content.
 If the focus is on products, use large diagrams and imagery for presenting the functions of your products.
-If it a service, you could provide a tour and use descriptive examples of the benefits of your service.
+If it is a service, you could provide a tour and use descriptive examples of the benefits of your service.
 A video can work great to make visitors understand how your service or product works.

 5. Offer clear value to visitors

-Now you know your target audience is, but how do you that they want what you offer.
+Now you know what your target audience is, but how do you that they want what you offer.
 You need to have a clear and concise unique selling proposition or value proposition, which is basically a promise to customers that they will get value from your brand that is different from competitors.
 Make sure that you communicate this value proposition right from the get-go.
 Make it clear to them why you are better than the competition.
 Give them a reason to stay.
 When you think about your target audience, answer these questions:

 - What are their problems?